Project rebuild: How DDB Group Melbourne pulled itself back from the brink

 Broadening capability naturally broadens the service offering – and Napolitano thinks AI can take significant grunt work, or "redundant effort" away from the talent he has at hand to enable "more valuable creative pursuits".

-“We've just slowly, over time, taken on and just added to the workload.
+“We've just slowly, over time, taken on and just added to the workload, not considering its impact on the people or the outcomes.
 I think AI technology will allow us to get rid of some of that or at least create an environment where it's done by machine, which I think is great.
 It means we’ll have our people focused on what's really important from a creative point of view.”

 When your agency is growing headcount rather than shrinking it, such positive thoughts can develop.